nuagenetworks/vspkgenerator/vspkgenerator/vanilla/go/README.md

 go-vspk is a Go SDK for [Nuage VSP Platform](http://www.nuagenetworks.net/products/virtualized-services-platform/)

-Learn how to use it from our [complete documentation](http://nuagenetworks.github.io/sdkdoc/index.html)
+Learn how to use it from our [complete documentation](https://nuagenetworks.github.io/documentation/index.html)

 ## License

-Copyright (c) 2015, Alcatel-Lucent Inc
+Copyright (c) 2016, Nokia Inc
 All rights reserved.

 Redistribution and use in source and binary forms, with or without